mantkiew/hello-cxx-modules/README.md

 # Example of using C++ modules with clang and cmake on Linux

-An experiment with Ubuntu 24.04, CMake 3.30, and LLVM 18 showing:
+An experiment with Ubuntu 24.04, CMake 3.30, and clang++ 18 showing:

 1. `import std;`
 2. `export module` and `import module` for `hello_lib`